Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

 </table>
 ```

-And of course our default CSS, nothing fancy here
+And of course our default CSS, nothing fancy here:
 ```
 /* Standard table styling, change as desired */ table {